hbctraining/Intro-to-rnaseq-hpc-O2/lessons/DE_analysis.md

 ## Learning Objectives:
 -------------------

-* Run R scripts from the Unix command line
+* Learning how to run R scripts from the command line
 * Use the count matrix as input to an R script for differential expression analysis
 * Apply Unix commands to look at the results that are generated and extract relevant information
-* Familiarize yourselft with various functional analysis tools for gene lists
+* Familiarize yourself with various functional analysis tools for gene lists

 ## Differential expression analysis